hotel occupancy rates

 Thus, playing with the pricing to attract more customers is a good strategy to increase the hotel occupancy rate.

-Providing competitive pricing using hotel data intelligence can help your hotel increase its occupancy rate and an edge over your competitors.
+Providing competition-based pricing can help your hotel increase its occupancy rate and an edge over your competitors.

 But to maintain competitive pricing you must be aware of your competitors and their pricing strategy to put your foot forward.